-This summer doesn’t look the way that any of us imagined—but that doesn’t mean it can’t be a good opportunity to grow.
-Even if your internship was cancelled or put on hold, there are plenty of ways that your summer can be filled with chances to gain professional experience, expose yourself to career paths you may never have considered before, and interact with experts in their respective fields.
-Ahead, check out some of the free resources that can make your summer the resume-builder you’d hoped for.
+Even if you don’t have a summer job or internship, there are plenty of ways that your summer can give you new experiences for your resume and expose you to career paths you may never have considered before.
+Check out some of the free resources that can make your summer the resume-builder you’d hoped for.

 Learn a language